privacyguides/privacyguides.org/docs/vpn.en.md

 ??? check "WireGuard Support"

     IVPN supports the WireGuard® protocol.
-[WireGuard](https://www.wireguard.com) is a newer protocol that utilizes state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
+[WireGuard](https://www.wireguard.com) is a newer protocol that uses state-of-the-art [cryptography](https://www.wireguard.com/protocol/).
 Additionally, WireGuard aims to be simpler and more performant.

     IVPN [recommends](https://www.ivpn.net/wireguard/) the use of WireGuard with their service and, as such, the protocol is the default on all of IVPN's apps.
 IVPN also offers a WireGuard configuration generator for use with the official WireGuard [apps](https://www.wireguard.com/install/).